VEA Board, Officers & Committees | Virginia Education Association

 Charlotte Hayer, Senior NEA Director

-Commission members screen applicants for the Fitz Turner, Mary Hatwood Futrell, Youth Awards, and the Beblon G. Parks Scholarship make appropriate recommendations to the VEA president.
+The commission recognizes and highlights the wealth of diversity within the Commonwealth of Virginia.
+Commission members screen applications for the Fitz Turner Awards Program, serve as officers and committee members on the Beblon G. Parks Scholarship Fund, and make appropriate recommendations to the VEA President.

-The commission reviews VEA and NEA Resolutions relating to human and civil rights and advises the Board of Directors regarding implementation.
+The commission reviews VEA and NEA Resolutions relating to human and civil rights and advises the VEA Board regarding implementation.

 All terms begin September 1 and end August 31.

-The committee screens applicants for the the Mini-Grant Program and for the NEA Foundation Award for Teaching Excellence and makes appropriate recommendations to the VEA President.
+The committee recognizes Excellence in Instructional Leadership through screening applicants for the the Mini-Grants Program and for the NEA Foundation Award for Teaching Excellence and makes appropriate recommendations to the VEA President.

 Jessica Bailey (SVEA: Aspiring Educator member)